thorvaticek/EUCookiePHP/README.md

 # What's this?

-Small PHP utility for displaying a user warning about using of cookies on the site (tested with PHP5, but should work on any framework).
-Ported from .NET to PHP: https://github.com/hudo/EUCookiesNET (this text is also from there :) Inspired by https://github.com/infinum/cookies_eu (that's were css and js scripts come from, thanx guys)!
+Small PHP utility for displaying a user warning about using of cookies on the site (tested with PHP5, but should work on any lower version).
+Ported from .NET to PHP: https://github.com/hudo/EUCookiesNET (this text is also from there :) thanx guy!
+Inspired by https://github.com/infinum/cookies_eu (that's were css and js scripts come from, thanx guys)!

 # Installation